yourcove/multi-extension-repo-template/README.md

 # Cove Multi-Extension Template

 Use this template when one repository owns multiple related Cove extensions.
-On GitHub, mark this repository as a template repository and create new extension sets with the **Use this template** button.
+On GitHub, create new extension sets with the **Use this template** button.

 After creating a repository from the template, replace the example extension IDs, namespaces, manifest fields, catalog entries, and workflow matrix values with